What’s The Proof That Prolotherapy Is Working?

 Pain, as you can see, is only one variable that is helped by Prolotherapy.
 A noticeable decrease in pain is a great benefit of getting Prolotherapy.
 Ideally a person would receive Prolotherapy until all of their pain is gone.

-It is common for people to have stiffness upon wakening or after activity.
+It is common for people to have muscle stiffness upon wakening or after activity.
 Most commonly this is in the lower back or neck, but could involve any area of the body.
-A great sign that Prolotherapy is working is that stiffness has subsided.
+Another common complaint with chronic pain patients involve chronic muscle spasms.
+A great sign that Prolotherapy is working is that stiffness and spasms have begun to subside.
 Once Prolotherapy helps stabilize the area involved, the muscles no longer have to provide this stability so they relax.
-Once they relax, the stiffness subsides.
+Once they relax, the stiffness and spasms are relieved.

-Dr. Hauser is able to assess whether the body is healing from Prolotherapy often just by his physical examination.
-In the knee it is quite easy to tell a ligament is getting stronger because Dr. Hauser can feel the strength of the knee by testing it.
+Our Prolotherapy practitioners are able to assess whether the body is healing from Prolotherapy often just by his physical examination.
+In the knee it is quite easy to tell a ligament is getting stronger because ligament laxity of the knee by testing it.
 Other areas, he might notice that range of motion has improved or that stability is enhanced.
-Dr. Hauser also listens for crepitation or crunching in the joints which can often be audibly heard by moving the joint.
+Dr. Hauser and PA Steilen also listen for crepitation or crunching in the joints which can often be audibly heard by moving the joint.
 The joint that doesn’t crunch is also improving.